 If a parent has a concern, it is equally important to discuss the matter and bring it to resolution.

 The Qualicum School District has a policy meant to assist parents and the public in having their concerns addressed.
-Board Policy 6240: Process for Resolution of Complaints, and its attendant Administrative Procedure, outline the steps that can be taken to resolve a concern.
+Board Policy 710: Resolution of Student and Parent Complaints and its attendant administrative procedures outline the steps that can be taken to resolve a concern.
 Briefly, the steps are as follows:

 - The simplest and most effective way is to contact the teacher or staff member involved and share your concern.
 In order to problem solve together, it's important that both parties listen to each other to understand the issue from all perspectives.
 Most of the time, this is the only step needed, and a respectful team approach to solving the problem is successful.